How Do Buddhists Feel About Tattoos?

 The 3 Types Of Karma Explained

 - Parabda.
-This is the present action: what you are doing now, in this lifetime and its result.
+What you are doing right now, during this lifetime, and its outcome are the current activity.

 What Did Buddha See During His Enlightenment?

-He saw all the things he had done in his lives—the good as well as the bad.
+He observed all he had done during his life, both good and bad.

 What Four Things Did The Buddha See That Troubled Him?